-Dun Ringill, Isle of Skye
+Dun Ringill (Castle Findanus), Isle of Skye

 Location | Kilmarie, minor road signposted old churchyard |